flywheel-apps/freesurfer-recon-all/README.md

 ### anatomical (required)

 Anatomical NIfTI file, DICOM archive, or previous freesurfer-recon-all zip archive.
-NOTE: A freesurfer-recon-all Gear output can be used provided the filename is preserved from its initial output (e.g., freesurfer-recon-all_<subject_code>*.zip)

 ### freesurfer_license (optional)
 A license is required for this gear to run but it does not have to be provided as an input file.